Space rock: Origins: 1950s–1960s

 Pink Floyd's early albums contain pioneering examples of space rock: "Astronomy Domine", "Pow R. Toc H." and "Interstellar Overdrive" from their 1967 debut album The Piper at the Gates of Dawn are examples, with free-form improvisations from lead guitarist and then-bandleader Syd Barrett.
-Their second album A Saucerful of Secrets contained further examples: "Let There Be More Light" and "Set the Controls for the Heart of the Sun" with explicit science fiction themes, and their third, More (1969) had "Cirrus Minor".
+Their second album A Saucerful of Secrets contained further examples: "Let There Be More Light" and "Set the Controls for the Heart of the Sun" with explicit science fiction themes, and their third, More (1969), had "Cirrus Minor".

+Jimi Hendrix is also an early innovator of the genre, with such tracks as "Third Stone from the Sun", "1983...
+(A Merman I Should Turn to Be)" and "The Stars That Play with Laughing Sam's Dice".